wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   "Comparison Analysis" between two counts files.
 See more below.
 * `samples/data/`: This directory contains 1MB samples of text from articles from various Wikipedias.
 The corpora have had markup removed, and lines have been deduped.
-* `samples/output/`: This directory contains output from the English examples below, so you can check them out without having to run everything yourself.
+* `samples/output/`: This directory contains output from the English examples below and a Polish example, so you can check them out without having to run everything yourself.

 <a name="Runninganalyzecountspl"></a>
 ## Running `analyze_counts.pl`  <small><small>[ [TOC](#TOC) ]</small></small>